vonalogue/practice/README.md

 As the name implies, these are all short and sweet JavaScript solutions to a host of intermediate algorithmic problems that range from finding the sum of prime numbers in a given range to iterating through nested objects and comparing their properties.

+- ### practice_problems/javascript/camp_projects

+These are the five projects I had to complete in order to receive the JavaScript Algorithms and Data Structures certification from freeCodeCamp.

 - ### practice_problems/web/

 Contains single-page websites that I made as projects to attain my front-end development certification on freeCodeCamp.
 You can check out the sites on my [CodePen page](https://codepen.io/vonalogue/#).